Claim your free copy from the Program on Negotiation at Harvard Law School.

 - An exploration of the different interests represented and discussion of the creative options available.

-Sally Soprano is one of the Clearinghouse’s most popular role-play simulations because it is an excellent vehicle for comparing principled negotiation and positional bargaining.
+Sally Soprano is one of the Teaching Negotiation Resource Center’s most popular role-play simulations because it is an excellent vehicle for comparing principled negotiation and positional bargaining.
 Sally Soprano also explores the concept of BATNA, one of the guiding principles of a successful negotiation.

 In negotiation theory, the best alternative to a negotiated agreement or BATNA is the course of action that will be taken by a party if the current negotiations fail and an agreement cannot be reached.